Course Care

 3. If required rake other affected areas.

 4. Do not pile sand at the edge of the bunker.
-Push excess sand back.
+Flip the rake and push excess sand back using the top of the rake.

-5. Always leave rake in the flat of the bunker facing the direction of play.
+5. Always leave rake in the flat of the bunker facing the direction of play on the hole.

 Repairing Divots

-Through the green (fairways and rough), a player should fill all divots with sand.
-Occasionally it may be necessary to knock in the side of the divot with an iron.
+Through the green (fairways and rough), players should fill all divots with sand.
+Occasionally, it may be necessary to knock in the side of the divot with an iron.
 The sand should always be smoothed.
 Players are encouraged to fill in other divots in the vicinity of their ball.

 1. Remove any loose turf from the affected area.

-2-3.
-Knock in all sides of the edge of the divot
+2. Knock in all sides of the edge of the divot.

-5-6.
-Pour sand over the divot and using your club or shoe, level the area.
+4. Pour sand over the divot and using your club or shoe to level the area.

 Ball Pitch Marks on Greens